Williamsburg, Virginia

-Williamsburg is an independent city in the Commonwealth of Virginia, United States.
-As of the 2020 census, it had a population of 15,425.
+Williamsburg is an independent city in Virginia, United States.
+It had a population of 15,425 at the 2020 census.
 Located on the Virginia Peninsula, Williamsburg is in the northern part of the Hampton Roads metropolitan area.
 It is bordered by James City County on the west and south and York County on the east.

-English settlers founded Williamsburg in 1632 as Middle Plantation, a fortified settlement on high ground between the James and York rivers.
-The city functioned as the capital of the Colony and Commonwealth of Virginia from 1699 to 1780 and became the center of political events in Virginia leading to the American Revolution.
-The College of William & Mary, established in 1693, is the second-oldest institution of higher education in the United States and the only one of the nine colonial colleges in the South.
+In 1632, English settlers founded Middle Plantation as a fortified settlement on high ground between the James and York rivers and farther inland than their headquarters at Jamestown.
+The city of Williamsburg was established at the site of Middle Plantation in 1699.
+It functioned as the capital of the Colony and Commonwealth of Virginia from 1699 to 1780 and became the center of political events in Virginia leading to the American Revolution.
+The College of William & Mary, established in Middle Plantation in 1693, is the second-oldest institution of higher education in the United States.
+Of the nine colonial colleges in the U.S., it is the only one located in the American South.
 Its alumni include three U.S. presidents as well as many other important figures in the nation's early history.

 The city's tourism-based economy is driven by Colonial Williamsburg, the city's restored Historic Area.
 Along with nearby Jamestown and Yorktown, Williamsburg forms part of the Historic Triangle, which annually attracts more than four million tourists.
 Modern Williamsburg is also a college town, inhabited in large part by William & Mary students, faculty and staff.